Sup2point0/weighted-list/README.md

 wl[8]  # IndexError
 ```

-In essence, you can think of each item as being repeated a number of times, equal to its weight.
+In essence, you can think of each item as being repeated a number of times equal to its weight.
+The ‘length’ of the list is the sum of the weights.

+Hence, selecting a random value using weighted randomisation is as simple as picking a random index between $0$ and the length of the list!

 <br>